uk-cliplab/DiME/multiview-MNIST/README.md

 Conda environment
     - conda env create -f environment.yml
     - conda activate mnist
-    - then install the repitl library via instructions in the representation-itl folder

 Usage:
     - There are two notebooks, disentanglement.ipynb and multiview_mi.ipynb, that make it easy to see some experiments